-Integration and collaborative working is the heart of what we do at Scape, leveraging the strengths of multiple stakeholders to bring clients outstanding expertise, locally.
+Integration and collaborative working is the heart of what we do at SCAPE, leveraging the strengths of multiple stakeholders to bring clients outstanding expertise, locally.
 The IQE project, delivered in my home area, really lived up to those values, demonstrating the added value that an integrated team can achieve.

-Alastair Gamage, Chief Finance Officer, Scape Group
+Alastair Gamage, Chief Finance Officer, SCAPE